51g53gV/nethunter_oneplus_sdm845/README.md

  ### Wi-Fi chipsets tested
- * rt2800usb: supports monitor mode and frame injection
+ * rt2800usb: supports monitor mode and frame injection.
+ * carl9170: support monitor mode and frame injection.
+ * rt73usb: support monitor mode, not frame injection.
+ * r8188eu: does not support monitor mode or frame injection at this point.